rockettheme/docs/Docs/joomla/templates/protean/demo.md

 Home Particles
 -----

 Below, you will find the particles as they appear on the front page of our demo.
-These can all be found and edited in the Protean - Home outline > Layout tab.
+These can all be found and edited via Templates > Protean - Home > Layout.

 ![](assets/protean2.jpg)